Most of us need eight hours a sleep a night to fully function. But the daytime equivalent of needing eight glasses of water per day rests on myth.

 Zero glasses per day would leave someone dead within a week, while eight glasses is likely more than necessary, so where does the true number lie?
 That depends on the person and circumstances.

 Whoever the person, their body will be among the least efficient users of water on the planet.
-Regrettably for us homo sapiens, the need we can go the second-shortest time without (after oxygen) is one which our bodies can store little of.
-Further, we have no way to replenish spent water supplies other than drinking it or having in administered intravenously.
+Regrettably for us Homo sapiens, the need we can go the second-shortest time without (after oxygen) is one which our bodies can store little of.
+Further, we have no way to replenish spent water supplies other than drinking it or having it administered intravenously.
 The latter is impractical outside a medical setting, so we need to make sure we gulp enough, but the idea that means eight glasses a day for persons of every age, weight, climate, and activity level is mistaken.

 That notion dates to a 1945 U.S. Food and Nutrition Board suggestion that persons get two and a half liters of water daily.
 Two key items here.
 First, this amount was based on the mostly-correct idea that humans on average lose about two liters of water per day.
 But no research was conducted to affirm the idea of 2.5 liters being right for all persons in all circumstances.
 Second, the recommendation included the long-forgotten caveat that some of the consumed water could come from food sources.